jonathan-bourriquis-fluently/MicrosoftOpenAI/README.md

 ## Example

-Here is an example of how you can use the `Microsoft OpenAI` app in a workflow:
+Here is an example of how you can use the `Azure OpenAI` app in a workflow:

 ![example](image/README/example.png)